-Murray beaten by Rune at Hurlingham exhibition
+Wimbledon greats poster 'strange' - Murray

 He will not be seeded at Wimbledon, which begins on 3 July.

-"It's great to play these sorts of matches a few days out from Wimbledon," Murray, 36, said afterwards.
+"It's great to play these sorts of matches a few days out from Wimbledon," the 36-year-old said of his match against Denmark's Rune.

 "He's one of the top players in the world, so you get to see exactly where your game is at."